usdoj-crt/crt-portal/README.md

 `"/(^${project.prefix}-[0-9]+(: )[^ ].{15,}\\.)|(Merge branch (.)+)/"`

+Note that this regex requires a period at the end of the commit message.

 # Resources

 Additional [BLT documentation](https://docs.acquia.com/blt/) may be useful.
 You may also access a list of BLT commands by running this: